AdrianDucao/AdrianDucao/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [RPOINT IT SOLUTIONS](https://rpointsolution.com), python scripts
+- 🔭 I’m currently working on [RPOINT IT SOLUTIONS](https://rpointsolution.com), Python Scripts
 - 🌱 I’m currently learning Django and vue.js
 - 👯 I’m looking to collaborate on making money
 - 🤔 I’m looking for help with React.js